AMIGAS: Promoting Cervical Cancer Screening among Hispanic Women and Latinas

 Lessons Learned

 • Tailor materials and lessons to fit community needs.
-By developing bilingual materials that addressed concerns about cervical cancer screening raised by Hispanic women, AMIGAS was able to break down barriers and increase screening rates.
+By developing bilingual materials that addressed concerns about cervical cancer screening raised by Hispanic women and Latinas, AMIGAS was able to break down barriers and increase screening rates.

 • Engage community health workers to help open doors.
 In addition to sharing educational materials with clients, promotoras gave clients the time and tools to ask questions they might not have felt comfortable asking their healthcare providers.